gootara-org/ios-image-util/README.md

 RECOMMENDED

-- You can compile this program with pure JDK or Eclipse or Ant or Maven.
-(Any way you want, this program does not depend on any external libraries.)
+- You can compile this code with pure JDK or Eclipse or Ant or Maven.
+(Any way you want, this code does not depend on any external libraries.)

 - Eclipse Java Development Tools (Any version maybe.
-This program does not depend on any external libraries.)
+This code does not depend on any external libraries.)

 - Ant (Any version maybe.
 I tested with 1.9.3.
 Move to the directory same as build.xml on your console and just type 'ant'.)